HallermannLab/CC_eval/README.md

 - `ap_rheo_series`: Series number for rheobase analysis
 - `ap_max_series`: Series number for maximum AP analysis

+You can skip analysis for a given series by leaving the cell empty in the metadata excel file.

 **Input Resistance Analysis:**
 - `rin_series_from_current`: Lower current bound for Rin analysis (pA)
 - `rin_series_to_current`: Upper current bound for Rin analysis (pA)